 4.1 Eligibility and Election of Officers

-To be eligible to serve as a KC-HOA officer, one must be a registered member of KC-HOA in good standing.
-It is recommended that officers have served a minimum of three months as an active KC-HOA member.
+To be eligible to serve as a GreensKC officer, one must be a registered member of GreensKC in good standing.
+It is recommended that officers have served a minimum of three months as an active GreensKC member.

-KC-HOA officers shall be elected by majority vote at the first GM of each calendar year.
+GreensKC officers shall be elected by ranked choice vote at the first GM of each calendar year.
+The elected officers will take office on the first day of the following month, with the outgoing officers continuing in their roles until then.
+The outgoing officers will hold a training event to fully prepare the incoming officers to take over their new positions.
 Interim elections may be held at any GM to fill vacant positions, who will then serve until the next regular election.

 In the event that these positions become vacant between GMs, the CC has the power to appoint interim members to fill these positions, provided that a quorum still exists on the CC.
 Interim members will then stand for interim election at the next GM, along with any other interested members.